 MS-DEFCON 4: There are isolated problems with current patches, but they are well-known and documented here.
 Check this site to see if you’re affected and if things look OK, go ahead and patch.

 MS-DEFCON 5: All’s clear.
 Patch while it’s safe.

-The MS-DEFCON system assumes that you have your Windows XP, Vista, or Windows 7 firewall turned on, that you’re using an up-to-date antivirus program (I use Microsoft Security Essentials, which is free, and I vastly prefer it to the giant expensive AV packages) and some form of hardware protection, like almost any router.
+The MS-DEFCON system assumes that you have your Windows Vista, or Windows 7, 8, 8.1 or 10 firewall turned on, that you’re using an up-to-date antivirus program (I use Microsoft Security Essentials, which is free, and I vastly prefer it to the giant expensive AV packages) and some form of hardware protection, like almost any router.

 I firmly believe that Microsoft’s Automatic Update is for chumps, and I’ve said so for years: go ahead and let Microsoft notify you when it wants to install something on your computer, but don’t blindly allow the ‘Softies to install whatever they want.
 Follow the instructions on the next tab to set Windows to “Notify but don’t download” its patches.

 In general, I apply Outlook Junk E-mail Filter updates as soon as they’re available.
 Why?
 Microsoft hasn’t screwed up any of them too badly – and the one bad Junk E-mail Filter update was patched quickly.
 You’re better off applying those updates than letting them slide for a week or two.

 You should also apply Microsoft Security Essentials updates as soon as they’re available.
 That usually happens automatically, no matter what your Automatic Updates setting.